Uerdingen: Language

-A dialect of Limburgish is still spoken in Uerdingen, a variety known locally as "Oedingsch Platt," oedingsch signifying "of Uerdingen" in the dialect, and Platt being a northern German term for the varieties of Limburgish in general.
+Ödingsch, a dialect of Limburgish is still spoken in Uerdingen, a variety known locally as Oedingsch Platt, where oedingsch signifies "of Uerdingen" in the dialect, and Platt being a northern German term for the varieties of Limburgish in general.
 Oedisch Platt should not be confused with Krieewelsch Platt, the Krefeld Platt variety of Limburgish, as there are small, subtle differences between the two.
 The best known Uerdingen song in Platt is "Oeding blievt Oeding (os Städtche am Rhien)" by Andreas Otto Kickers, sometimes considered to be the Uerdinger Hymn.
 The song describes life and history of the city and of its inhabitants.
 The "Rhienstädter" sing this at all occasions, and thereby cultivate the dialect.

 At the northeastern edge of the city runs the isogloss known as the Uerdingen Line.

 Politics

 Uerdingen voters after World War II were overwhelmingly inclined towards the SPD, the Social Democratic Party of Germany.
 At both of the most recent municipal elections, however, the CDU, the Christian Democratic Union, received the most votes.

 Uerdingen accounts for the largest part of the Bezirksvertretung Uerdingen ("District Representation of Uerdingen"), but the area of the electoral district reaches beyond Uerdingen proper.